basedhound/img-slider_react-ts/README.md

 - **Vite** is a modern front-end build tool that offers a fast and efficient development environment.
 It leverages ES modules for quick build times and features hot module replacement (HMR) for instant updates, making it ideal for frameworks like React, Vue, and Svelte.
 Vite's minimal configuration helps streamline development workflows.

+- **Lucide React** is a lightweight, modern icon library for React applications.
+It provides a collection of clean, customizable icons that can be easily integrated into React projects.
+Lucide React focuses on performance and simplicity, offering a straightforward API for efficient usage.
+It supports various icon styles and sizes, making it easy to tailor the icons to fit the design of your application.

 ## <br /> <a name="quick-start">🚀 Quick Start</a>